AgusCuculich/TUDAI-Bases_de_Datos/tp5/README.md

 * **NO ACTION**: prevents deletion/update of a referenced row.
 * **RESTRICT**: if any referencing rows still exist when the constraint is checked, an error is raised; this is the default behavior if you do not specify anything.

+> The essential difference between these two choices is that NO ACTION allows the check to be deferred until later in the transaction whereas RESTRICT does not.

 Acepta op y realiza acciones reparadoras

 * **CASCADE**: when a referenced row is deleted/updated, row(s) referencing it should be automatically deleted/updated as well.